MazamaScience/MazamaTimeSeries/README.md

 * single sensor only
 * regular or irregular time axes
 * multiple parameters

-* multiple deployments of a single sensor are supported with multiple records in the `meta` dataframe
+Raw "engineering data" containing uncalibrated measurements, instrument voltages and QC flags may be stored in this format.
+This format is also appropriate for processed and QC'ed data whenever mutiple parameters are measured by a single device.

+_**Note:**_ The `sts` object time axis specified in `data$datetime` reflects device measurement times and is not required to have uniform spacing.
+(It _may_ be regular but it need not be.)

 ### Multiple Time Series

-Working with timeseries data from multiple sensors is often challenging because of the amount of memory required to store all the data from each sensor.
+Working with timeseries data from multiple sensors at once is often challenging because of the amount of memory required to store all the data from each sensor.
 However, a common situation is to have time series that share a common time axis -- _e.g._ hourly measurements.
 In this case, it is possible to